bitjson/bch-zce/readme.md

 ### Increased Transaction Sizes

 ZCE-secured transactions include an additional output which must be reclaimed in a later transaction.
-Together, these add an average overhead of 295 bytes<sup>1</sup>.
+Together, these add an average overhead of 295 bytes.

-While this slightly increases the cost of transactions using ZCEs (by ~$0.001 in 2020 USD), many users are likely willing to pay such a premium to avoid a ~10 minute delay for transaction confirmations.
-Even for users making hundreds of payments a month, this additional cost should amount to less than $1 per year (2020 USD).
-Many users are likely willing to pay this price even to avoid 5-10 second network monitoring delays with merchants who currently accept higher-risk, non-escrowed payments.

-While ZCEs are likely to increase the total blockchain space consumed by point-of-sale and other zero-confirmation transactions, for comparison, the additional cost of ZCEs is similar to the overhead of multisignature wallet security or proper use of [CashFusion](https://cashfusion.org/).

 <details>
 <summary>Calculations</summary>

-1. ZCE-secured transaction includes a ZCE P2SH output (32 bytes), an additional reclaim transaction requires X bytes: ZCE reclaim input overhead (36-byte outpoint, 4-byte sequence number, 1-byte bytecode length), ZCE reclaim input unlocking bytecode (100 bytes), ZCE reclaim input redeem bytecode (63 bytes for single input, 71 bytes for 1-level merkle tree, 78 bytes for 2-level merkle tree, 85 bytes for 3-level merkle tree, ..., 177 bytes for 16-level merkle tree), other reclaim transaction overhead (4-byte version, ~2-byte input/output counts, 34-byte P2PKH output, 4-byte locktime).
+ZCE-secured transactions include a ZCE P2SH output (32 bytes), an additional reclaim transaction requires X bytes: ZCE reclaim input overhead (36-byte outpoint, 4-byte sequence number, 1-byte bytecode length), ZCE reclaim input unlocking bytecode (100 bytes), ZCE reclaim input redeem bytecode (63 bytes for single input, 71 bytes for 1-level merkle tree, 78 bytes for 2-level merkle tree, 85 bytes for 3-level merkle tree, ..., 177 bytes for 16-level merkle tree), other reclaim transaction overhead (4-byte version, ~2-byte input/output counts, 34-byte P2PKH output, 4-byte locktime).
 Total without redeem bytecode: `32 + 36 + 4 + 1 + 100 + 4 + 2 + 34 + 4 ~= 217`.
-Total for 1 input: `217 + 63 = 280`, 2 inputs: `217 + 71 = 288`, 4 inputs: `217 + 78 = 295`, 8 inputs: `217 + 85 = 302`, 65,536 inputs: `217 + 177 = 394`.
+Total for 1 input: `217 + 63 = 280`, 2 inputs: `217 + 71 = 288`, 3-4 inputs: `217 + 78 = 295`, 5-8 inputs: `217 + 85 = 302`, 32,769-65,536 inputs: `217 + 176 = 393`.
 As of May 2021, average input count of transactions is ~3; average expected overhead is 295 bytes.
-Minimum overhead is 280 bytes; maximum overhead is 394 bytes.
+Minimum overhead is 280 bytes; maximum overhead is 393 bytes.

 </details>

+While this slightly increases the cost of transactions using ZCEs (by ~$0.001 in 2020 USD), many users are likely willing to pay such a premium to avoid a ~10 minute delay for transaction confirmations.
+Even for users making hundreds of payments a month, this additional cost should amount to less than $1 per year (2020 USD).
+Many users are likely willing to pay this price even to avoid 5-10 second network monitoring delays with merchants who currently accept higher-risk, non-escrowed payments.

+While ZCEs are likely to increase the total blockchain space consumed by point-of-sale and other zero-confirmation transactions, for comparison, the additional cost of ZCEs is similar to the overhead of multisignature wallet security or proper use of [CashFusion](https://cashfusion.org/).

 ### Modification to Transaction Acceptance/Relay